mcgurn-ansys/simulation-csharp-client/README.md

 ```

 ## Regenerating from swagger.json
-To generate the client, run nswag in the project root folder using either a local or remote simulation-api endpoint as input.
+To generate the client, run nswag in the project root folder using either the swagger specification converted to json or a running simulation-api endpoint as input.

 If converting from local file, copy json version of spec, `swagger.json` in this case, into root folder then run:
 ```